carlosabcs/neural-network/README.md

 # Multilayer Neural Network

-*This implementation is part of the course CMP263 Machine Learning, from Instituto de Informática (UFRGS)*
+*This implementation is part of the course CMP263 Machine Learning, from Instituto de Informática (INF) - UFRGS*

 ## Installation
 This project requires two libraries which can be installed by running: `pip install pandas numpy`